Dmitriyrus99/custom-erpnext/ferum_custom/docs/module_breakdown/notifications_communications_module.md

 Administrator receives certain notifications (e.g., new invoice).

-Project Manager receives notifications about requests and report submissions in their projects.
+Project Manager receives notifications about issues and timesheet submissions in their projects.

 Engineer receives assignment and status change notices.

-Client receives updates on request status and possibly invoice dispatch.
+Client receives updates on issue status and possibly invoice dispatch.

 These rules are implemented through a combination of Notification settings and code logic.